-On the main campus, students benefit from the high faculty/student ratio (1:10) and small class size (average: 17).
+On the main campus, students benefit from the low student/faculty ratio (12:1) and small class size (average: 17).
 In the Adult Degree Program, students get the same level of individual guidance through a variety of course delivery systems designed for working adults.

 The opportunity to conduct original research as an undergraduate is a standard course component at MBC, and students in the arts learn the art of skillful creative expression.
 Many students co-author papers with faculty members or present their work at national or international conferences.